Patricia Roppel

 Roppel was born Patricia Snowden on April 5, 1938, in Ellensburg, Washington, to Richard and Helen Snowden.
 She received a degree in home economics from Oregon State University.

 Roppel moved from Washington to Alaska in 1959.
 She originally worked as a home economics teacher at Ketchikan High School in Ketchikan, Alaska, from 1959 to 1965.
 Roppel published her first article in 1965.

 Alaska Governor Jay Hammond appointed Roppel to the new Alaska Historical Commission in 1975.
 The Commission oversaw the creation of a new high school textbook on the history of Alaska and advised state lawmakers on related issues.
 She was reappointed for three terms on the Commission from 1975 until 1983.
 In 1991, Governor Wally Hickel appointed Roppel to the Alaska Humanities Forum, a position she held until 1996.
 She was reappointed to the Alaska Historical Commission in 2003 by Governor Tony Knowles.
 She remained on the Commission until her death in 2015, including a tenure as Vice-Chair of the Commission from 2006 to 2008.

 Roppel and her husband originally lived in Ketchikan, Alaska.
 They moved to Sitka, Alaska, in 1983, and to Wrangell, Alaska, in 1992.
-Patricia Roppel died from cancer in Bellevue, Washington, on January 6, 2015, at the age of 76.
-She was survived by her husband of fifty-five years, Frank Roppel, and their two children, John and Cindy.
+Patricia Roppel died from cancer in Bellevue, Washington, on January 6, 2015, at age 76.